RobTillaart/FastShiftIn/README.md

 Exact how big the performance gain is can be seen with the example sketch.
 It does a comparison and shows how the class is to be used.

-Time in microseconds

-test 0.2.3  Arduino UNO
+Time in microseconds, Arduino UNO

 |  function            |   0.2.3  |   0.3.2  |
 |:---------------------|---------:|---------:|